LindeSchoenmaker/SMILES-corrector/README.md

 $ pip install jupyter

 ## Usage
-There are two main options for using the SMILES corrector; use a previously trained model (step 4) or train a new model
+There are two main options for using the SMILES corrector; use a previously trained model (step 4) or train a new model.

+The files for reuse can be found on: https://zenodo.org/record/7157412#.Y1edr3ZBxD8

 To train a new model follow example in test.py to perform the following steps